RobinaMirbahar/A-Gemini-Veo-3-Whimsical-Short/README.md

 ---

-## 🎬 How to Use
+## 🎥 How to Use

-1. Browse `/prompts/` to view and edit Gemini prompts for each scene.
+1. Open each scene prompt in the `/prompts/` folder.
-2. Use them with [Veo](https://deepmind.google/models/veo/) to generate cinematic videos.
+2. Paste them into Gemini to generate visual storytelling prompts.
-3. Finalize in CapCut (merge, trim, soundtrack).
+3. Render cinematic output using Veo 3 (via Vertex AI).
+4. Edit and combine scenes using CapCut or similar.
-4. Share your 1-minute film with the world!
+5. Share your 1‑minute story with the world!

+---

 ## 🚀 Repository Structure
 sofia‑song/